 CLUB AND GROUP CLASS.
-Space allowed 122cm.
-Staged on 122cm square base covered in hessian, 30cm from the ground.
+An exhibit.

+Space allowed width 122cm, depth 122cm.
 Height optional.
+Staged on a base, 122cm width, 122cm depth, height 30cm from the ground.
+Exhibitors to provide total covering for this base.

-To be judged and viewed all round.
+To be viewed and judged all round.
 To be staged by no more than three exhibitors.